 In order to keep the force and torque balance equations in the form given by \eqref{eq:forcebalance_tang_axial}-\eqref{eq:torquebalance_tang_axial}, the updated surface is reparametrised as $\mathbf{X}'(\phi,s',t+\delta t)$ in a new arc length $s'(s)$ which is calculated from the condition $g_{s's'}=1$.
 The profiles and surface quantities are passed between time steps as spline interpolants.

-To produce the diagrams of steady state shapes, $l_a$ is fixed and the control parameter is the difference of the active profile value between the blue and the red regions of the shell, for example for the profile given in \eqref{eq:profile} it is $\delta\zeta_c$.
+To produce the diagrams of steady state shapes, $l_a$ is fixed and the control parameter is the difference of the active profile value between the passive and the active regions of the shell, for example for the profile given in \eqref{eq:profile} it is $\delta\zeta_c$.
+A solution branch is found by starting from the spherical solution at zero difference of active profile, and calculating a sequence of steady-state shapes, progressively increasing the magnitude of the difference in activity.
 Two different methods are used to construct the solution branch for a sequence of control parameter values.
 For small values, starting from zero, the solution branch is obtained by making small increments in the control parameter.
 For larger values we switch to an implicit stepping method, which we developed based on a parametric representation of the solution branch (Appendix \ref{appendix:subsection:solution_branches}).
 This second method allows us to continue the solution branches into regions where the steady state shapes become non-unique in the control parameter.

 Details of the numerical methods can be found in Appendices \ref{App:numerics_steady} and \ref{App:numerics_dynamic} for the steady state and the dynamics simulations, respectively.